rapid7/metasploit-framework/documentation/modules/auxiliary/cloud/aws/enum_s3.md

 ## Vulnerable Application

-Amazon Web Services is a cloud-based hosting solution for servers, files, and countless specialized tools.
-AWS resources can be managed through an API that authenticates based on an `ACCESS_KEY_ID` and a `SECRET_ACCESS_KEY`.
+Amazon Web Services (AWS) resources can be managed through an API that authenticates based on an `ACCESS_KEY_ID` and a `SECRET_ACCESS_KEY`.
 With these two pieces of information, an attacker can gain privileges which may include enumerating resources within the AWS account.

-This module authenticates to AWS S3 (Simple Storage Service), to identify buckets that the account can see.
+This module authenticates to AWS S3 (Simple Storage Service), to identify buckets that the credentials can see.
 The files contained within buckets may be publicly readable and/or writable, or they may be locked down.
 In any case, knowledge of the buckets is the first step in evaluating their security.

 ## Verification Steps